YaswanthDasamandam/MemoryApp/memory-app/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Memory Training App Features

+This app is designed to help you improve your memory using various mnemonic techniques.
+It includes three main stages:

+### Stage 1: Major System Practice
+- Practice converting numbers to words using the Major System
+- Multiple practice modes: Number-to-Word, Word-to-Number, and Mixed
+- Track your progress and accuracy

+### Stage 2: Word Management
+- Create and manage your personal word associations for numbers 0-99
+- Add, edit, and remove words for each number
+- Practice recalling your custom word associations
+- Import/export your word data

+### Stage 3: Person-Object-Action (POA) System
+The POA system is an advanced memory technique that helps you remember numbers by creating vivid mental images involving a person, an object, and an action.

+#### POA Management Page
+- **Grid View**: Browse all numbers (0-99) and see your POA entries
+- **Add POAs**: Click any number to add a new Person-Object-Action combination
+- **Edit POAs**: Modify existing POA entries with new people, objects, or actions
+- **Remove POAs**: Delete POA entries you no longer need
+- **Data Management**: Import/export your POA data for backup or sharing

+#### POA Practice Mode
+- **Number-to-POA**: Practice recalling the Person-Object-Action for a given number
+- **POA-to-Number**: Practice recalling the number for a given Person-Object-Action
+- **Strict Mode**: Practice only with numbers that have saved POA entries
+- **Score Tracking**: Monitor your accuracy and progress
+- **Flexible Input**: Partial matches are accepted (e.g., just the person's name)

+#### How POA Works
+1. **Person**: Choose a memorable person (real or fictional)
+2. **Object**: Select a distinctive object
+3. **Action**: Create a vivid action connecting the person and object

+Example: For number 23, you might create "Einstein (Person) → Telescope (Object) → Looking through (Action)"

+This creates a memorable mental image that's easier to recall than abstract numbers.

 ## Planned Feature: Weak Areas Analysis & Targeted Practice